HL7/fhir-security-label-ds4p/input/pagecontent/background.md

 **Interoperability Issue**

-If CUI markings on same HIE content differ, recipients will have difficulty discerning their security control requirements.
-If each agency adopts a different CUI marking policy, then the burden on downstream HIE participants would increase exponentially.
+If CUI markings on some HIE content differ, recipients will have difficulty discerning their security control requirements.
+If each agency adopts a different CUI marking policy, the burden on downstream HIE participants would increase exponentially.
 Federal Agencies in collaboration with Sequoia are working towards a consensus policy for marking CUI to ensure that the burden on downstream HIE participants is minimized.

 **CUI Solutions**